 - Large bowl to mix the kale in

 - Small bowl to prepare the sunflower seed topping

 - 1/2 lime, juiced

 - Pinch cayenne pepper (optional, omit for Pitta)

 1. Preheat the oven to 300 degrees.

-4. Once completely dry, de-stem the kale and pull apart each leaf into pieces that are roughly about 2” x 2”.
-Place the kale pieces in the large mixing bowl.
+3. Remove the stems from the kale and then pull apart each leaf into pieces that are roughly about 2 inches by 2 inches.
+Place the kale pieces in a large mixing bowl.

-8. Place the first round of kale pieces onto the cookie sheet.
-Make sure to flatten and separate each piece and avoid piling any on top of each other. **This is very important in order to obtain crispy kale chips.
+7. Place the kale pieces on to two cookie sheets.
+Make sure to flatten and separate each piece and avoid piling any on top of each other.
+This is very important in order to obtain crispy kale chips.

-9. Sprinkle the chips very lightly with the pink salt.
-Please keep in mind that these delicate chips do not need much salt!
-I have over-salted on a couple of sad occasions, so please learn from my mistakes!
+8. Sprinkle the chips very lightly with the salt.
+Please keep in mind that these delicate chips do not need much salt.

-10. Place the kale chips in the oven and set the timer for 10 minutes.
+9. Place the two cookie sheets in the oven and set the timer for 7 minutes.

-11. After the 10 minutes, rotate the cookie sheet and place the timer on for an additional 5 minutes.
+10. After the 7 minutes, rotate the cookie sheets and place the timer on for an additional 6 minutes.

-13. After the chips have reached their desired cooking point, take the tray out of the oven and let the kale chips sit for an additional 5-7 minutes before transferring them onto a separate plate.
-This step is needed to allow the chips to get a bit more crispy.
+13. Once the chips have reached the desired cooking point, take the trays out of the oven and let the kale chips sit for an additional 5 minutes before transferring them on to a separate plate.
+This step will to allow the chips to get a bit more crispy.

 14. Eat, share, and indulge in good company!